Fulgan/VoidWalker/TextBlade.md

 - Add whatever custom code you like to the constructor

 Note that TextBlade manages and serializes/deserializes global game-wide switches; access them via the `TextBlade.Core.Game.GameSwitches.Switches` class.

+## Game Switches

+The game code allows you to set boolean switches for things, like global conditions (e.g. is quest XYZ done?).

+By default, whenever you complete a dungeon, TextBlade also sets a switch for you; the switch name is `CompletedDungeon_{dungeonName}`, where `dungeonName` is the dungeon's name, without spaces or other special characters (e.g. `North Seaside Town` becomes `NorthSeasideTown`).

+## NPCs

+NPCs need a name, like `Dock Worker`, and can say multiple things.
+If they say multiple things, the NPC rotates through them in order as you talk to him again and again.

+## Quest Givers

+A special type of NPCs, quest givers say one thing when a quest is pending, and another once the quest is completed.
+Since they're so special, talking to a quest giver automatically sets the switch `TalkedTo_{questGiverName}` where `questGiverName` is the quest giver's name, without spaces or special characters.

 # Credits